General information and advice about the Trust’s emergency department services

-We have a full emergency department at the Lister and an A&E service at the QEII.
-The difference is that the Lister A&E / Emergency department provides specialist support to those requiring emergency surgery, stroke, cardiac or neonatal care – services that are not available at the QEII.
+We have a full emergency department at the Lister and an urgent care centre service at the New QEII.
+The difference is that the Lister A&E / Emergency department provides specialist support to those requiring emergency surgery, stroke, cardiac or neonatal care – services that are not available at the New QEII.

 Taken together, however, they provide services 24 hours a day, 365 days a year.
-Our emergency department and A&E teams cover the whole of east and north Hertfordshire, as well as south Bedfordshire– a population of around 600,000 people.
+Our emergency department and urgent care centre teams cover the whole of east and north Hertfordshire, as well as south Bedfordshire– a population of around 600,000 people.
 This means that:

 - We see more than 135,000 patients a year